ObipixelGIT/getBanner/README.md

 ## How this script works?

 A banner grab is a technique used to gather information about a website's operating system, web server, and other details by inspecting the HTTP headers returned in response to a request.
-This is a Python 3 script that performs a banner grab for a given website.
+This is a Python 3 script that performs a banner grab for a given website and is classified as an OSINT tool.

 ## Here is a breakdown of what the code does: